Nigel Napier, 14th Lord Napier

-Lord Napier was the hereditary Clan Chief of Clan Napier.
+Lord Napier was the hereditary clan chief of Clan Napier.

 Educated at Eton and Sandhurst he was commissioned into the Scots Guards serving in Malaya in 1950.
 At the death of his father in 1954 he succeeded as 14th Lord Napier, 5th Lord Ettrick, and 11th baronet of Nova Scotia, as well as chief of the name and arms of Clan Napier.
-After retiring from the army he became an equerry to the Duke of Gloucester (1958–60) then became Comptroller and Private Secretary to Princess Margaret (1973–98) and Treasurer until her death in 2002.
+After retiring from the army he became an equerry to the Duke of Gloucester (1958–1960), then became temporary equerry to Princess Margaret in 1973 and Comptroller and Private Secretary to Princess Margaret (1975–1998) and Treasurer until her death in 2002.

 Lord Napier married Delia Mary Pearson and they had four children: